Book of the Consulate of the Sea: First publication in print between 1436 and 1484

 With the advent of the printing press, the first known printed edition is the one of 1436–1484 from Valencia.

 Barcelona Edition of 1502 (Foreword by Francisco Celelles)

-Pedro the Ceremonious gave Barcelona its Consulate of the Sea saying he would be in the same form as that of Mallorca, "sub ea scilicet forma qua concessum est civitati Maioricarum".
-Customs were adapted from Valencia in Mallorca, and from there in Barcelona.

 Capmany says that because of these adaptations the first seven chapters dealt with matters that were only useful for Valencia Sea consuls, and several laws and ordinances from Barcelona were added indiscriminately, adding that the rest of chapters of the ordinations that form the biggest part of the Book of the Consulate of the Sea was not copied from Mallorca and Valencia, but was compiled thereof from Barcelona customs known as Free Consulate of the Sea and being those Barcelona's customs compiled before the Valencian ordinations by early printers, have caused confusion in later authors, who have given a Valencian origin when in fact they have originated in Barcelona.

 The first edition came out of print on 14 August 1502.